GauravShetty1016/energyaustralia-coding-test/README.md

 - Babel (polyfill)
 - Axios (Ajax)
 - ESLint (style)
+- Mocha (Testing)
+- Chai (Assertions)
+- Moxios (Axios Mocks)

 ### TBD:

-Mocha and Chai have been added but tests need to be done.
+Some basic tests have been added but the suite needs to be expanded.

 ### How to run project: